archer-yang-lab/envlp/README.txt

 _____________________

-Trying some examples in the `envlp/examples/` subdirectory is a good way to check that envlp installed properly.
-Running these examples require datasets in `envlp/data/` subdirectory.
+Trying some examples in the `envlp/examples/` subdirectory is a good way to check if envlp is installed properly.
+Running these examples requires datasets in `envlp/data/` subdirectory.
 See envlp/data/README_data.txt for further information.

 Technical support
 _________________

-We provides a support website, on which the users can download the toolbox, report bugs and check recent updates http://code.google.com/p/envlp/.
+We provide a support website, on which the users can download the toolbox, report bugs and check recent updates http://code.google.com/p/envlp/.
 For further help, the users can contact the authors of the toolbox: Zhihua Su (zhihuasu@stat.ufl.edu), Yi Yang